-After breakfast, we’ll check out of our resort and travel to Jerash.
-Often called the “Pompeii of the East” this prehistoric Jordanian city has well-preserved Greco-Roman ruins that reflect its illustrious past.
-We’ll continue on to Amman, where we’ll enjoy a city tour once we’ve checked into our hotel.
+After breakfast, travel to Jerash.
+Often called the “Pompeii of the East,” this prehistoric Jordanian city boasts well-preserved Greco-Roman ruins that reflect its illustrious past.
+After a visit, continue to Amman for a city tour.
 After lunch at a local restaurant, take the afternoon and evening at leisure to explore Jordan’s capital city on your own.
-Enjoy the city’s liberal culture, thriving art scene, and many beautiful churches and mosques.
+Enjoy the city’s liberal culture, thriving arts scene, and many beautiful churches and mosques.

 Depart Amman and fly to the U.S.

 After breakfast this morning, you’ll transfer to the airport for your return flight to the U.S.

 Start your adventure in the Middle East with a pilgrimage to Jerusalem and Bethlehem, the ancient lands where the great stories of the Old and New Testaments unfolded.
 Explore the intricate tapestry of culture, religion, and history on a fascinating journey to some of the most important sites of Judaism, Christianity, and Islam.
 Follow in the footsteps of Jesus's life, from the Altar of the Nativity in Bethlehem to the scenes of his Last Supper and crucifixion.
 On this unforgettable five-day extension, we'll reveal the complex, vibrant, and captivating history of one of the world's holiest places.

 Your Middle East adventure begins with an overnight flight to Tel Aviv.

 Arrive in Jerusalem and transfer to your hotel with views of the Holy City